What you need to know about traffic school classes.

 If you’ve received a traffic ticket for a moving violation, our DMV-Approved, 4-Hour Basic Driver Improvement (BDI) class, recognized in all 67 Florida counties, will:

-- Remove the points from your license
+- Remove the points from your license for the offense

 - Keep your safe driver status in place

 - Prevent an insurance rate increase (if no crash was involved)